-While the Nazis regime subjugates European Nations, in Belgian Congo the doctor Rachel Cade tries to cure those troubled people.
-The colonel Derode falls in love with her but a young American injured pilot upsets his plans.
-Written by
+While the Nazi regime subjugates European Nations, in the Belgian Congo, Doctor Rachel Cade tries to cure those troubled people.
+Colonel Derode falls in love with her, but a young American injured pilot upsets his plans.

 Was this review helpful to you?